AaltoSciComp/NoBSC/content/index.rst

 * Day 2 (Tu, 3 Feb 2026): RSE/SciComp overlap day: events, lunch, evening dinner, some social activities scattered between.
 * Day 3 (We: 4 Feb 2026): SciComp team meetup: events 9-12, lunch.

-Example sessions:

-* Plenty of time for :doc:`submitted events <call-for-sessions>` and networking.

-* **Cool things and problems:** each organization presents three cool things they have done lately and three problems they are facing right now.
-This serves as a basis for networking during the rest of the event.

-* **Panel discussion with junior computational researchers**: Panel discussions are usually full of the most senior people the organizers can find.
-In this discussion, we'll hear from junior researchers, about how usable they find computing systems and the onboarding process.

 Quick info